 Matsusaka was a castle town in medieval times when the shoguns ruled Japan.
 In those days, kimono production thrived in the city, bringing great wealth to local businesses who sold their wares in Kyoto, Osaka, and Edo (modern-day Tokyo).

 Matsusaka Castle area

-There isn't much of a castle here anymore: the keep was destroyed in a typhoon in 1644, a fire took down the palace and the second bailey in 1877, and the remaining fortifications were demolished four years later.
+There isn't much of a castle here anymore: the keep was destroyed in a typhoon in 1644, a fire took down the palace and the second bailey in 1877.
 Many of the stone ramparts, however, are intact and open for visitors to walk around on.
 The elevated position offers views of the town below.